ISRAEL IS THE CHURCH

 When the Israelites were in the wilderness of testing, God informed them that they were a special priestly nation among the nations of the earth.
 The following passage reveals why physical Israel was at that time the anointed Church, the elect of God, the royal priesthood.

 This is what the Christian Church is.
-It is a “peculiar treasure” unto God, a people who must keep all His commandments.
+It is a “special treasure” to God, a people who must keep all His commandments.

-Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.
-(Titus 2:14).
+who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.
+(Titus 2:14)

 The Christian Church is a kingdom of priests, a holy nation.

-Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
+you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 (I Peter 2:5)

 The problem in Jewish thinking, with reference to the term church, is that they do not know what the Church is.
 When Jews think of the Church they think of the Roman Catholic Church or her daughters, the Protestant churches.
 It may come as a surprise to Jewish people, but the Roman Catholic Church is about as far removed from being the true Christian Church as could be imagined.
 The same is true of the historic Protestant denominations.